Members

 Gerhard Wegner

-Dr. Gerhard Wegner (*1956) holds the chair of institutional economics and economic policy at the University of Erfurt (Germany).
+Dr. Gerhard Wegner (*1956) is a professor at the University of Erfurt (Germany) where he held the chair of institutional economics and economic policy.
 His topics are the theory of innovation, economic policy under systems competition, the relationship between economic and political liberalism, political economy of capitalist transformation, history of liberal thought, and history of economic policy.
 He is the president of the Wilhelm-Röpke-Institut in Erfurt and a mentor for the Ph.D. program “Social Market Economy” at the Konrad Adenauer Foundation.

 Carl Christian von Weizsäcker